itruffat/Code_practice/readme.md

-# Code Practice and Challenges
+# Coding Practice and Challenges

 After loosing two year's worth of competitive programming solutions (among other things) due to a disk-drive failure, it was time to back up what I had left.
 I decided to upload them to a Git Repository since they could be useful to anyone struggling with those problems.